XboxReplay/xboxlive-auth/README.md

 ### What about 2FA (Two-factor authentication)?

-2FA, or guidelines update detection, are not supported by this module (yet) which may cause some issues if you try to run this code in a production environment.
-As said, it's a simple one!
-Feel free to open a pull request if you have a workaround.
+2FA is not supported by this module which may cause authentication issues.
+Please disable it for the used account or create a dummy one with Xbox LIVE capabalities.
+Of course, a Gold account is not required.

 ### I'm unable to connect even with valid credentials and no 2FA